 The word anniversary means variously.
-It is applied to a day, says Webster, on which some comerkable event is annually celebrated, or a day on which an interesting event is commemorated by solemnities of religion or exhibition of respect; in the lieman Catholic Church, an office yearly performed for the souls of the deceased; the act of celebration; performance in honor of on aveat.
-OF course, as applied to that eventful moment in which Mother Spiritualism was ushered into the world, it means more properly an expression of supreme joy, that 'the gates of the Supernal Regions swing on their hinges, and through the aperture of which the angelic faces of our dear ones pser, -and in sweetest tones whisper their loving messages!
-Is it not proper, these that with anthems of joy and pleasurable emotions, we welcome each year that which first sent a flood of light into the world, bearing upon it the smiles and cheering words of our departed ones? \In reference to the day, etc., Celia M. Hill, Sceretary of the First Religious Society of Progressive Spiritualists of Cleveland, Ohio, writes under the following head:
+It is applied to a day; says Webster, on which some remarkable event is annually celebrated, or a day on which an interesting event is commemorated, by solemnities of religion or exhibition of respect; in the Roman Catholic Church, an office yearly performed for the souls of the deceased; the act of celebration; performance in honor of

+Of course, as applied to that eventful mo-ment in which Mossian Spiritualism was ushered into the world, it means more properly an expression of supreme joy, that 'the gates of the Supernal Regions swing ontheir hinges, and through the aperture of which the angelic faces of our dear ones peer, and in sweetest tones whisper their loving messages!
+Is it not proper, then, that with anthems of joy and pleasurable emotions, we welcome each year that which first sent a flood of light into the world, bearing upon it the smiles and cheering words of our departed ones?
+In reference to the day, etc., Celia-M. Hill, Secretary of the First Religious Society of Progressive Spiritualists of Cleveland, Ohio, writes under the following head: